-While a general liability policy will cover some media liability issues, others may be excluded, or your coverage levels may top out well below the amount you are being sued for; if that is the case, you will be covering the cost of a legal defense on your own.
+While a general liability policy will cover some media liability issues, others may be excluded, or your coverage levels may top out well below the amount you are being sued for.
+If that is the case, you will be covering the cost of legal defense on your own.

 Whether you are a small publication, freelance writer, or major media outlet, protecting your business with media liability insurance is well worth the cost.
 A lawsuit can come out of nowhere, and regardless of whether the case has merit, you will need to defend it, and that can be very expensive.

-Media liability insurance is a form of errors and omission insurance that provides protection for media and entertainment companies against claims brought by third parties.
-The policies cover issues such as libel, slander, invasion of privacy and even copyright infringement.
+Media liability insurance provides protection for media and entertainment companies against claims brought by third parties.
+The policies cover issues such as libel, slander, invasion of privacy, and even copyright infringement.

-The downside is that media liability policies are usually peril-specific, which means that coverage only applies to the perils listed on the policy; anything else is excluded.
+The downside is that media liability policies are usually "named peril," which means that coverage only applies to the perils listed on the policy; anything else is excluded.

 The perils that are often included in media liability policies include:

-Professional liability policies cover the cost of defending a covered peril lawsuit, regardless of whether the claim is legitimate, up to the policy limits.
+Media liability insurance covers the cost of defending a covered peril lawsuit, regardless of whether the claim is legitimate, up to the policy limits.
 However, if it is determined that you acted in an intentional or malicious way, coverage will be denied.

-Some insurers also exclude certain type of media.
+Some insurers also exclude certain types of media.
 Common exclusions include: